agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 ## Layouts

-The [order of interpretation][ooi] for Jekyll runs Liquid _before_ compiling Markdown to HTML, which means you can't modify the HTML with Liquid.
-But pushing content to a layout happens _after_ the HTML is compiled, and layouts can contain their own Liquid code.
-This allows us to run Liquid on the full HTML of the page!
+The [order of interpretation][ooi] for to build a page in Jekyll is:

 [ooi]: https://jekyllrb.com/tutorials/orderofinterpretation/

+1. Substitute site and page variables.
+2. Run Liquid functions.
+3. Compile Markdown to HTML.
+4. Push compiled HTML into its layout template, if there is one.
+5. Write to file.

+The problem is that Liquid runs before compiling, so we can't use Liquid code embedded on a page to modify the final HTML.
+But there is a workaround: the fully compiled HTML is pushed to a layout (if one is specified) and that layout restarts the page build order!
+This means we can modify a page's HTML using Liquid written in the page's layout template!

-We start with a very simple layout placed in `_layouts/substitute.html`:
+To define our custom syntax then, we just need to write a simple layout and place it in `_layouts/substitute.html`:

 {% raw %}
 ```liquid